FidoProject/Fido/README.md

 The library was adapted from [a universal robot control system](https://github.com/FidoProject/Research).

+## Beta Status

+This library is in **beta**.
+It has been used in a couple of projects, but the API may still change in backward-incompatible ways.
+There are definetly bugs.

 ## Contributing

 Send us a pull request.
 If you are looking for things to do, check out the repo's open issues.
 If you find a bug or have any trouble with the library, please open an issue.
 We are happy to help you out.